Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Experiments

-This experiment aims to examine the effects of Labeled Anomaly Ratios on the model's effectiveness in detecting anomalies, helping us understand the trade-off between supervision level and detection performance.
-From Figure \ref{fig:Labeled Anomaly ratios}, it is evident that our method consistently achieves the best performance across nearly all Labeled Anomaly Ratios.
+From Fig. \ref{fig:Labeled Anomaly ratios}, it is evident that our method consistently achieves the best performance across nearly all Labeled Anomaly Ratios.
 Specifically, as the Labeled Anomaly Ratios decrease, our method's performance degrades more slowly and maintains relatively high detection performance, while other methods exhibit a significant decline in most datasets.
+This indicates that our method does not overly rely on the small fraction of labeled anomalies and effectively utilizes the modeling of multiple normal prototypes in a large amount of unlabeled data.

 On the other hand, from the perspective of anomaly contamination, as the proportion of labeled anomalies decreases, the proportion of unlabeled anomalies contaminating the unlabeled data increases.
-Figure \ref{fig:Labeled Anomaly ratios} shows that, unlike other methods, our method's detection performance declines more slowly as the anomaly contamination ratio increases, maintaining a relatively good detection performance.
+Fig. \ref{fig:Labeled Anomaly ratios} shows that, unlike other methods, our method's detection performance declines more slowly as the anomaly contamination ratio increases, maintaining a relatively good detection performance.
 This demonstrates the robustness of our model against anomaly contamination.
+This robustness is attributed to the model’s design, which estimates the likelihood of each unlabeled sample being normal and uses this estimation as a weight to reduce the impact of contaminating anomalies.